Table of Contents

 On Monday morning, our guide, Sonny, drove us to the O.R.
 Tambo International Airport so we could catch our 9:00AM flight to Kruger National Park.
 If there was one thing that I was most excited about when it comes to this trip to South Africa, it would be Kruger National Park.

-Through out the years, I had heard so many great things about Kruger, whether it was through friends of friends that visited or through watching a South African safari type show on National Geographic.
+Through out the years, I had heard so many great things about Kruger, whether it was through friends of friends that visited or through watching a show on National Geographic about South African safaris.

 Just get me to Kruger already!